aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XPS to MD" h2="Export XPS File to MD via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XPS files to MD within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and efficient way to convert XPS to MD without any manual intervention.

+The process of converting XPS to MD involves two steps.
+Firstly, Aspose.PDF for .NET is used to export XPS to XLSX.
+This component provides a wide range of features that enable developers to manipulate PDF documents in a variety of ways.
+It also provides the ability to convert XPS to XLSX with ease.

+Once the XPS file has been converted to XLSX, Aspose.Cells for .NET can be used to convert XLSX to MD.
+This component provides a comprehensive set of features that enable developers to manipulate spreadsheets in a variety of ways.
+It also provides the ability to convert XLSX to MD with ease.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XPS file to MD within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to MD.
+Overall, Aspose.Total for .NET provides a powerful and efficient way to convert XPS to MD within any .NET, C#, ASP.NET and VB.NET applications.
+It enables developers to quickly and easily convert XPS to MD without any manual intervention.
+Furthermore, the components provided by Aspose.Total for .NET are highly reliable and provide a wide range of features that enable developers to manipulate documents and spreadsheets in a variety of ways.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}